synku20777/dzik118/docs/product/USER_JOURNEYS.md

 - Reading rejected: correct the decimal value or contact the administrator if it is lower than the previous reading.
 - Reading deadline passed: view the existing state and message the administrator.
 - No current invoice: continue to view readings, consumption, messages, and available invoice history.
-- Invoice overdue: review the invoice and contact the administrator if payment reconciliation appears incorrect.
+- Invoice overdue or partially paid: review remaining unpaid balance, previous carried balance, and credit applied; contact administrator if payment reconciliation or account credit appears incorrect.
 - Resolved conversation: start a new conversation when a new issue arises.

 ## Experience distinction